Vicki Been: Housing Preservation and Development commissioner

 On February 8, 2014, New York mayor Bill de Blasio announced that Been would serve as the next commissioner of the New York City Department of Housing Preservation and Development.
 She succeeded RuthAnne Visnaukas in that role.

 During Been's tenure, she undertook several initiatives to increase affordable housing in the city.
 In February 2016, Been defended a zoning proposal to allow taller buildings in exchange for more affordable housing units.
 In March 2016, Been gave a speech promoting her plan to foster development in East New York.
 A March 2016 report found growing demand for affordable housing, and Been explained the city's policy was to encourage developers to build more housing units.
 In May 2016, her office stated it received 2.5 million applications for 2,600 affordable apartments in the city program.
 In October 2016, she promoted the city's update of the Lambert Houses in the Bronx.
 In November 2016, her office initiated enforcement action seeking to make city landlords of affordable housing "play by the rules" or risk losing valuable tax exemptions.

 On January 17, 2017, she announced she would step down as commissioner and return to teaching full time at New York University.
 Her departure came amidst resignations by other aides in the city administration.

 Deputy Mayor

 On April 4, 2019, New York mayor Bill de Blasio announced that Been would serve as the Deputy Mayor for Housing and Economic Development.
 Been succeeded Alicia Glen who she served under as Commissioner of Housing Preservation and Development.

 New York State Government

 In October 2022, Been was selected by the New York State Gaming Commission and Gaming Commission Chair Brian O'Dwyer to join the Gaming Facilities Location Board which will determine where downstate casinos are located.

 In June 2024, Been was made Chair of the Gaming Facility Location Board.

 Personal life

-Been lives with her husband, Richard Revesz, the current director of the American Law Institute, and former dean of the NYU School of Law, and their two children, in New York City.
+Been lives with her husband, Richard Revesz, the former director of the American Law Institute and former dean of the NYU School of Law, and their two children, in New York City.